Why Do I Still Love Her Getting Past An Ex

 It can also be a struggle to get over an ex because we only remember the good times in most breakup situations.
 Sure, there are instances where a relationship is so toxic that neither side is upset that it has come to an end, but one party will be left pining more often than not.

-When we are especially sad about losing that person, we will want to focus on that relationship's issues and view it through rose-colored glasses.
+When we are especially sad about losing that person, we will focus on that relationship's issues and view it through rose-colored glasses.
 This only leads to dwelling on the relationship and can make it difficult to move forward.

 And perhaps the biggest reason for a failure to move on is that most of us are afraid of being alone.
 Even for the youngest of us out there, it may seem there will never be another person out there that can love us the way that our ex did.

-Even though it may not seem like there is anyone else for us out there, it is important to look towards the positives, focus on ourselves, and try to move forward with our lives.
+Even though it may not seem like there is anyone else for us out there, it is important to look towards the positives, focus on ourselves, and move forward with our lives.
 Staying fixated on that failed relationship rarely has positive effects or leads to positive growth.

 So, how do you move on?